Landscape of R packages for eXplainable Artificial Intelligence: Taxonomy of XAI methods

 \item The \textbf{Predict Parts} explanation task analyses and presents the impact of components and from the perspective of a single observation.
 The goal of that task is to measure the contributions each observation has to the final prediction.
 It belongs to the local explanation domain.
 Examples of the Predict Parts Explanation Method are LIME \citep{lime}, SHAP \citep{NIPS2017_7062} or BreakDown \citep{iBreakDown}.
 Probably the most popular method in this group is the SHapley Additive exPlanations (SHAP) \citep{NIPS2017_7062} method.
 It is based on the Shapley values concept, which derives from game theory.
 They are the solution for the problem in cooperative games where non-identical players contribute, to different extents, to the outcome.
 Shapley values allow us to calculate how the surplus should be distributed.
 Translating it into the language of models, players now are dependent variables while the model prediction is a surplus to divide.
-Current implementations usually approximate Shapley values in general case or calculates exact values for tree ensembles.
+Current implementations usually approximate Shapley values in general case or calculate exact values for tree ensembles.

 \item \textbf{Predict Profile} sometimes called sensitivity analysis, is a task similar to Model Profile.
 The only difference lies in the explanation subject.
 For this task, there is no aggregation over the whole dataset.
-Instead, variables are profiled from the perspective of a single observation.
+Instead, the effects of variables are explained from the perspective of a single observation.
 An instance of an explanation method that complies with the Predict Profile task is Individual Conditional Expectations \citep{ICE} also known as the Ceteris Paribus Profile \citep{ema}.

 \item \textbf{Predict Diagnostics} follows the same principia as the Model Diagnostics task.
 What differs between the two is the way they look at the model.
 For Predict Diagnostics, a single observation or its neighbors are taken as perspective instead of the whole dataset.
-One of the examples of the Predict Diagnostics methods is a comparison of residual distribution for $k$ neighbors of a single observation versus distribution over the whole dataset. \end{itemize}
+One of the examples of the Predict Diagnostics methods is a comparison of residual distribution for $k$ neighbors of a~single observation versus distribution over the whole dataset. \end{itemize}